SamuelDW/overton/README.md

 1. Read the readme of [Overton Hiring Test](https://github.com/overtonpolicy/Overton-PHP-code-test)
 2. Looked into the DOM PHP libraries
 3. Had a think, wrote down some ideas.
-4. Figured out a baseline plan.
+4. Figured out a baseline plan to at least get things up and running

 ## The initial plan
 1. You stated ideally this should be able to be run via the cli, so I have utilised `symfony/console` for this, as I have used this previously.
 This is just to provide a entry point to the application.
 The rest will be in extendable, resusable modules.